-Key Differences of Ring Alarm vs. Scout
+Key Differences Between Ring Alarm vs. Scout

-- Warranties: Ring Alarm’s warranties start at only one year, while all Scout systems have three year warranties.
+- Warranties: Ring Alarm’s warranties start at only one year, while all Scout systems have three-year warranties.

 - System components: Although you can add on components to each system, the Scout system I bought had way more components than Ring Alarm.